What causes infertility?

 We’ve all heard the stories of how couples suffering from infertility–sometimes for years—”magically” conceived once they decided to adopt, used their baby savings fund on something fun, or simply decided to stop trying.
 It’s such a common anecdote, that one couple who experienced the phenomenon for themselves finally decided to look into why it might have happened—and from that, Organic Conceptions was born.

-Find more articles about infertility, and how fertility awareness can help, below.
+Find more articles about infertility, and how fertility awareness and restorative reproductive medicine can help, below.

 Male infertility: are low sperm counts a big deal?